jonrosner/auto-wallpapers/README.md

 ## Dependencies

 All dependencies are pre-installed on Ubuntu-based systems.
-If for some reason they are not pre-installed you can install them manually
+If for some reason they are not pre-installed you can install them manually.

 ```bash
 $ sudo apt-get update